PROJECT 1776

 Introduction

-Project 1776 not only seeks to recover a forgotten intellectual genealogy but also to offer an alternative vision—Hispanic, humanist, and Catholic—of the birth of modern constitutionalism.
+Project 1776 seeks not only to recover a forgotten intellectual genealogy, but also to offer an alternative vision—Hispanic, humanist, and Catholic—of the birth of modern constitutionalism.

 "THE MARCH OF GÁLVEZ" - AUGUSTO FERRER-DALMAU